magarcia/magarcia.io-archived/src/pages/solid-principles-of-object-oriented-design/index.md

 console.log(output.json());
 ```

-Now we have two classes with one responsability each one, if we want to change
+Now we have two classes with one responsibility each one, if we want to change
 how calculations are made only `AreaCalculator` will change and the same to
 change the output, it will affect only `Outputter`.